open-mmlab/mmselfsup/docs/en/get_started.md

     - [Use t-SNE](#use-t-sne)
     - [Reproducibility](#reproducibility)

-This page provides basic tutorials about the usage of MMSelfSup.
-For installation instructions, please see [install.md](install.md).
+This page provides basic usage about how to run algorithms and how to use some tools in MMSelfSup.
+For installation instructions and date preparation, please refer to [install.md](install.md) and [prepare_data.md](prepare_data.md).

 ## Start to Train